Access4all/adg/pages/setup/screen-readers/nvda/README.md

 NVDA offers the option to be run as a portable app, so no installation is required (and thus no admin rights).
 While for our purposes it works fine, it has some restrictions, see [Portable and Temporary Copy Restrictions (NVAccess.org)](http://www.nvaccess.org/files/nvda/documentation/userGuide.html?#toc10).

-For detailed information, see [Creating a Portable Copy (NVAccess.org)](http://www.nvaccess.org/files/nvda/documentation/userGuide.html?#toc15) (be sure to manually create a new folder as installation location, e.g. `NVDA` on your Desktop).
+For detailed information, see [Creating a Portable Copy (NVAccess.org)](http://www.nvaccess.org/files/nvda/documentation/userGuide.html?#toc15) (be sure to manually create a new folder as installation location, for example `NVDA` on your Desktop).

 ## Running NVDA